ALL Metrics

 Intervention

 Patients will be divided into three groups, each with 40 samples.
-The first group (n=40) will receive oral vitamin C, tid for one week before surgery to four weeks after surgery.
-The second group (n=40) will receive oral vitamin C, tid for one week before surgery and a placebo after surgery.
+The first group (n=40) will receive 500 mg oral vitamin C three times daily (1500 mg/day) for one week before surgery to four weeks after surgery.
+The second group (n=40) will receive 500 mg oral vitamin C three times daily (1500 mg/day) for one week before surgery and a placebo after surgery.
 The last group (n=40) will receive a placebo one week before surgery to four weeks after surgery.
-Every phacoemulsification is operated by equally experienced surgeons and identical phacoemulsification machines and consumables.
+Oral vitamin C 1500 mg/day was chosen based on pharmacokinetic evidence showing that this dosage can achieve stable plasma concentrations and approach a steady-state level during short-term administration.15

 Post-intervention evaluation